How to Manage Leg Swelling in the Heat?

 - Increased abdominal size

-The best way to avoid swelling due to heat is to stay out of hot temperatures.
-If you live in a climate where that is not an option, then try to stick to cool areas as much as possible.
+The best way to avoid swelling due to heat and avoid symptoms of heat edema is to stay out of hot temperatures.
+If you live in a climate where that is not an option, try to stay in cooler areas as much as possible.

-In addition, staying hydrated will help to keep overheating and pooling issues at bay.
-Be sure to also move regularly and never spend too much time sitting or standing in one place as this is known to cause uncomfortable leg swelling as well.
+In addition, staying hydrated will help keep overheating and pooling issues at bay.
+Be sure to move regularly and never spend too much time sitting or standing in one place, as this is known to cause uncomfortable leg swelling.

 Medically Reviewed By:

 Dr. Yan Katsnelson is a philanthropist, business owner, and highly skilled cardiac surgeon.
 He is the Founder and CEO of USA Vein Clinics, which is part of USA Clinics Group, the parent company of USA Fibroid Centers, USA Vascular Centers, and USA Oncology Centers, with more than 100 facilities nationwide.
 Dr. Yan has established himself as a strong advocate for accessibility and affordability of the most advanced medical care close to home.
 His mission is to create a positive experience for each patient with compassionate, personalized, and expert care.